If you operate a website or app that collects personal user information, read on.

 For Maximum Profit, Enlist an Experienced Internet Law Attorney

 Kelly / Warner attorneys are masters of Internet law.
-Pioneers in the field, we’re commonly recognized as one of the country’s leading tech law firms.
+Pioneers in the field, we’re recognized as a leading tech law firm.
 Kelly / Warner consistently delivers better-than-big-firm results, for a fraction of the price.

 The FTC hosted a public debate about the benefits and negatives of defining and imposing parameters for Section 5 of the FTC Act — the federal law addressing unfair competition.

-Both pro-guideline and anti-guideline advocates shared conflicting views, but they didn’t reach a consensus.
+Both pro-guideline and anti-guideline advocates shared conflicting views, but a consensus remained elusive.

 Section 5 of the FTC Act: A History of Conflict

-For decades, pundits and politicians have quibbled over the FTC Act.
-People have strong opinions about Congress’ intent for approving the law in 1913.
+For decades, pundits and politicians have quibbled over the intent of the FTC Act.

 Usually, discussions regarding Section 5 take place behind closed doors.
-But for the first time since 2008, commissioners hosted a debate where representatives from the public sphere and private sector convened to discuss the issues.
+But for the first time since 2008, commissioners hosted a public debate — including representatives from both the government and private sectors — to discuss the issues.

 Parameters For Section 5 of the FTC Act?